-Unfortunately, the growing willingness of young people to speak up has not been matched by a growth in effective interventions and advice, especially for young people.
+Unfortunately, the growing willingness of young people to speak up has not been matched by a growth in effective interventions and advice.

-Our schools presentation points to the source of a misunderstanding about where mental health and wellbeing really come from.
+Our programs for schools point to the source of a misunderstanding about where mental health and well-being really come from.

 Most people live with the belief that their feelings arise from and are affected by the situations and circumstances of their lives.